 Hi, my name is Ethan King.
-I’m 14 years old and I love the game of soccer.
+I’m 16 years old and I love the game of soccer.
 I’ve had the privilege to play organized soccer on teams in South Africa and in the USA.
-I currently play for Lakeshore Premier SC.
+I currently play for Midwest United (formerly Grand Rapids Crew Juniors).

 In the summer of 2009, I went to northern Mozambique (Africa) with my dad to help repair water wells in local villages.
 I took my soccer ball along thinking I might be able to get a pick up game going with the local kids.
 When we arrived at the village of Ntette, I threw out my ball and in a matter of seconds, 50 kids were playing.
 It was awesome!
 Many of these kids have never had the opportunity to enjoy playing soccer with a real ball.
 For me, it’s no big deal to play soccer with a real ball.
 I do it all the time. but for many of them it was a first.

 I’ve discovered that many kids in poor countries want to play soccer, but they can’t because they don’t have a ball.
 If they do have a ball, it’s typically a bunch of plastic garbage bags wadded up and wrapped with twine and it doesn’t last very long.

 As I watched the kids play, it was hard for me to think that I would be heading back to the States where I had several soccer balls in my garage just sitting there.
 These kids in this village had none.
 I thought to myself, these kids would enjoy this soccer ball far more than me.
 So, I walked over presented my ball as a gift.